microsoft/azure-health-data-services-workshop/Challenge-08 - DICOM/Readme.md

 [Deploy DICOM service using the Azure portal](https://docs.microsoft.com/en-us/azure/healthcare-apis/dicom/deploy-dicom-services-in-azure)

-Add **DICOM Data Owner** role for yourself (i.e., your username in Azure) as well as for the Postman client application [documentation here](https://docs.microsoft.com/en-us/azure/healthcare-apis/configure-azure-rbac#assign-roles-for-the-dicom-service)
+Add the **DICOM Data Owner** role for yourself (i.e., your username in Azure) as well as for the Postman client application [documentation here](https://docs.microsoft.com/en-us/azure/healthcare-apis/configure-azure-rbac#assign-roles-for-the-dicom-service)

 Generate access token for user or Postman client application to resource https://dicom.healthcareapis.azure.com Check the *hints* folder if you need to find out how to generate the token.